CybercentreCanada/assemblyline-service-antivirus/README.md

 - `scan_endpoint`: The URI endpoint at which the service is listening for file contents to be submitted or OPTIONS to be queried.
 - `no_version`: A boolean indicating if a product version will be returned if you query OPTIONS.
 - `version_header`: The name of the header of the line in the version results that contains the antivirus engine version.
+- `check_body_for_headers`: A boolean indicating if the ICAP response body could contain important headers.

 #### HTTP
 - `virus_name_header`: The name of the header of the line in the results that contains the antivirus hit name.
 Example of a line in the results (either in the response headers or body): `X-Virus-ID: <some-signature-here>`.
 The `virus_name_header` would be `X-Virus-ID`.